GlowDuino/GlowDuino/README.md

 ### Programing GlowDuino boards:
 GlowDuino boards have new features that have no equivalent in the Arduino IDE.
 For more info on how to use these features, take a look at the **Users guide** folder.

+If you need some help from the community, or you just wanna show off your project, then visit out facebook group at [facebook.com/groups/glowduino](https://www.facebook.com/groups/glowduino)